GaelWLR/critterpedia/README.md

 ## Features

-All implementations include:
+All implementations will include:

-- 📊 Display bugs, fishes, and fossils from Animal Crossing New Horizons
+- 📊 Display bugs, fish, and fossils from Animal Crossing New Horizons
 - 🔤 Sort by name or price
 - 🌍 Filter by hemisphere (North/South)
 - ⏰ Filter by availability (current month, right now)